osdnk/react-native-spline-interpolate-workspace/README.md

 <img src="Gifs/reanimated.gif" width="200" />&nbsp;&nbsp;&nbsp;&nbsp;
 <img src="Gifs/animated.gif" width="200" />
 ## Purpose
-Provide API for declarative native spline order interpolation in React Native a linear complexity
+Provide API for declarative native spline third order interpolation in React Native in a linear complexity

 ## General
 Code consists of three separated file which are supposed to be separated libraries in future.